ChromexUnderscore/OriginsTweaks/wiki.md

 - A template for custom wings is available in **Modrinth** and **GitHub releases**.

 ## Playstyle Tips
-- Use the active ability in **Gift of the Skies** to quickly take to the skies or maintain your altitude.
+- Use the active ability in **Gift of the Skies** to maintain your altitude while flying.
-- Take advantage of **Aerial Combatant** to deal massive damage whilst gliding.
+- Take advantage of **Aerial Combatant** to deal heavy damage when rushing past someone at high speeds.
-    - As in Vanilla, **Maces** will not benefit from smashing attacks while in elytra flight.
+    - Like in Vanilla Minecraft, **Maces** will not benefit from smashing attacks while in elytra flight.
 - Be mindful of your **Stamina Bar** and avoid wearing heavy armor to maximize flight time.
     - Optimal Flight Armor: Iron Helmet paired with Chainmail Chestplate, Leggings and Boots.
 - Use **Companion Mounting** to quickly transport allies from A to B.